rasmusab/officialcocktails/officialcocktails.com/content/cocktails/barracuda.md

 - Add 1 1/4 ounce of light rum, 1/2 ounce of fresh lime juice, and 1/4 ounce of Creme de Cassis to the glass.
 - Top it off with ginger beer and garnish with a lime wedge for the perfect Barracuda drink.

-## Alcohol-free alternative to a Barracuda
+## Alcohol-free alternative to the Barracuda

 One alcohol-free alternative to Barracuda could be a mocktail made with pineapple juice, lime juice, and Club soda.
 This mocktail can be served over ice and garnished with fresh mint leaves for added refreshment.
 Another option could be a ginger beer-based mocktail made with ginger beer, lime juice, and honey syrup, which is perfect for those who enjoy a more spicy and flavorful drink.
 Lastly, a non-alcoholic tropical punch made with pineapple, orange juice, and cranberry juice can also provide a delightful and refreshing alternative to Barracuda.